Chas-Henrik/u07-individuell-uppgift-jobchaser-chas-henrik-nextjs/README.md

 The application uses the following 3:rd party libraries/components:
-1. Framer (for 'User Interaction Elements' hover effects)
+1. Framer (for 'User Interaction' hover effects)
 2. Zod (for Form validation)
 3. SWR (for data fetching)
 4. Uuid (for generating unique list ID's)